Kirk Stevens: Career

 In 1985 he was wrongfully accused of taking stimulants before the final of the Dulux British Open Snooker Championship by South African Silvino Francisco.
 Stevens lost 9–12.
 Francisco was subsequently fined by the world governing body of snooker, the WPBSA, for the comments.
-The WPBSA, accepted that the accusation was false and it is on record that Kirk Stevens has never failed a drugs test in the history of his career.
+The WPBSA accepted that the accusation was false and it is on record that Stevens has never failed a drugs test in the history of his career.
 Shortly after the comments were made public, Stevens admitted to an addiction to cocaine in his personal life.

 Although he underwent treatment, his career never really recovered.
 He dropped out of the top 16 in 1986/87, but continued to play on until 1992/93, before returning home to Canada and retiring from professional tournament play on the world circuit.

-After returning to Canada Stevens won the Canadian Open Championship in 1997, 1998, 2000, 2002, and 2008.
+After returning to Canada Stevens won the Canadian Amateur Championship in 1997, 1998, 2000, 2002, and 2008.
 In 2011 he returned to the Crucible Theatre for the first time since 1988 to play in a "Snooker Legends" exhibition event.

-On September 23, 2019, Jimmy White published an apology to Kirk Stevens on White's official Facebook page stating that in his autobiography Second Wind he misremembered a few stories as occurring with Kirk Stevens that in fact did not.
+On September 23, 2019, Jimmy White published an apology to Stevens on White's official Facebook page stating that in his autobiography Second Wind he misremembered a few stories as occurring with Stevens that in fact did not.
 These events were widely broadcast in the media and White wanted to make the apology public to prevent them from being repeated.
-White further stated that he did not intend his words to be interpreted as meaning that Kirk Stevens introduced him to crack cocaine or that Kirk Stevens ever played WPBSA snooker under the influence of drugs.
+White further stated that he did not intend his words to be interpreted as meaning that Stevens introduced him to crack cocaine or that Stevens ever played WPBSA snooker under the influence of drugs.